monal-im/monal-im.org/content/privacyArchive/PrivacyHeader.md

 You can find our latest privacy policy for our website here: [Website Privacy Policy]({{< relref "Monal_Website" >}} "Website Privacy Policy")

 **Monal App**<br>
 Our privacy policy may differ between app versions.
-Please check that you read Before reading our privacy policy for our App you first need to find out the Monal version that you are using. <br>
+Before reading our privacy policy for our App you first need to find out the Monal version that you are using. <br>
 **How to find out your Monal version**
 > 1. Open Monal